Håkan Svensson: International career

 Svensson represented the Sweden U21 team at the 1992 UEFA European Under-21 Championship, as well as the Sweden Olympic team at the 1992 Summer Olympics where he served as a back-up goalkeeper for Jan Ekholm.

 He made his full international debut for Sweden on 29 January 1998, keeping a clean sheet in a friendly 2–0 win against Jamaica.
 He won his third and last cap on 31 January 2001 in a friendly 0–0 draw with the Faroe Islands.

 Coaching career

 In late 2007 he signed a contract as assistant manager for Falkenbergs FF in Superettan.

 Personal life

-He is the father of Rosenborg player Rasmus Wiedesheim-Paul.
+He is the father of football player Rasmus Wiedesheim-Paul.